-- 1. The ISC DHCP server will recognize the device whenever it sends an IP address request to it, and it will tell the device how to get a new firmware or configuration. - 2.
-The device will compare the firmware and configuration MD5 code form of DHCP option every time when it communicates with DHCP server. - 3.
-If MD5 code is different, the device will then upgrade the firmware or configuration.
-However, it will not be activated right after. - 4.
+- 1. The device will recognized by the ISC DHCP server whenever it sends an IP address request, and the ISC DHCP server will tell the device how to get a new firmware or configuration. - 2.
+The device will compare the firmware and configuration MD5 code form of DHCP option whenever it communicates with DHCP server. - 3.
+If MD5 code is different, and the device will then upgrade the firmware or configuration.
+However, it will not be activated immediately. - 4.
 If the Urgency Bit is set, the device will be reset to activate the new firmware or configuration immediately. - 5.
 The device will retry for 3 times if the file is incorrect, and then it gives up until getting another DHCP ACK packet again.